abhi-2693/Abhinav_Demo_Projects/README.md

 - `requirements.txt`
 - `README.md`

+**Overview**

+Practice MLOps workflow to package and deploy a bank prediction Streamlit application using Docker/Docker Compose, then push the image to AWS ECR and run it on an EC2 instance (with AWS setup steps documented).

 **Key learnings**

 How to set up an AWS registry and deploy a Streamlit app using Docker and Docker Compose on an EC2 instance (basic guided deployment).